 - Manage finances.
 You may want to balance your checkbook, pay bills, make arrangements to board pets and stop the delivery of your newspaper or mail.

 - Contact local supermarkets and pharmacies.
 Some supermarkets and pharmacies will provide delivery or mail order services to your home.

 Now that you have taken the time to prepare for your surgery and for your recovery after surgery, all you have left to do is pack for the hospital.

-If you have been recommended to get a total joint replacement, contact Summit Healthcare Orthopedic Center.
-Our practice serves Show Low, Arizona, and surrounding areas.
+If you have any questions or have been recommended to get a total joint replacement, contact Summit Healthcare Orthopedic Center at 928-537-4375.
+Our practice serves Show Low, AZ and the surrounding areas.